mazadegan/delongify/README.md

 ### POST
 #### `delongify.xyz/api/shorten`

-Takes the following json document in the request body.
+Takes the following json in the request body.

 ```json
 {